 xmpp:email@example.com?join.
 For example, clicking this link will prompt you to join the NixNet Community MUC: xmpp:firstname.lastname@example.org?join

 Audio and video calls

-The only client I know of supports A/V calls at the moment is Conversations on Android (if you know of any more, let me know and I'll update this page).
-This feature should Just Work™ and, if so, there will be a telephone icon in the top right.
-There's noticeable latency and video quality isn't the greatest but it can be quite convenient.
+The only clients I know of supports A/V calls at the moment is Conversations on Android, Dino on Linux, and Siskin on iOS (if you know of any more, let me know and I'll update this page).
+This feature should Just Work™ and, if so, there will be a telephone icon somewhere in the UI (typically the top right).

 - Upload limit for individual files is set to 100 MB